OctopusDeploy/blog/blog/2021-03/introducing-priority-support/index.md

 At Octopus Deploy, how we support our customers has always been important to us.
 We don't just want to build the world's great deployment tool; we want to make sure you have a great experience using Octopus Deploy, and that when you need help, we're here to provide it.

 In the early days, the entire team, from our CEO down, answered support emails.
 As we grew, we added a dedicated team of support engineers who worked closely with our product engineering teams to ensure we were giving our customers the best possible support.
-Now we have support engineers based in Australia, the UK, and the US, which means we're able to provide support 24 hours a day and there's no more time zone lag.
+Now we have support engineers based in Australia, the UK, and the US, which means we provide support 24 hours a day five days a week and there's no time zone lag.

 You can access support by [email](mailto:support@octopus.com) and on our [support forum](https://help.octopus.com/), or if you prefer to self-support, we have [documentation](https://www.octopus.com/docs), a [YouTube channel](https://www.youtube.com/octopusdeploy), and a [community Slack channel](http://octopus.com/slack).